montrehack/montrehack.github.com/index.md

 # English version

-We would like to invite you to the first official edition an event aimed at sharing our passion of information security and capture the flag competitions.
+We would like to invite you to the first official edition of an event aimed at sharing our passion of information security and capture the flag competitions.

 We simply want a relaxed meeting where people can work together on challenges that were recently seen in CTF competitions.
 This is the perfect opportunity to learn and share experience on your tools and techniques.